Let that sink in. Recruitment needs to factor in competence and character.

 The Attorney-General’s Department (who authored the PSPF) also recommends that you should conduct and finalise screening after the conclusion of the merit selection process but prior to an offer of employment or contract.

-A. Have a qualified, experienced suitability expert, skilled in the art of vetting, speak the Candidate, one-on-one for (up to) a few hours.
-The interview canvas all the dimensions that matter, analyses any adverse information from a non-discriminatory, unbiased Whole of Person perspective, and provides a suitability assessment recommendation: Favourable, Caution, Adverse.
-Imagine being able to grade their character based on the Attorney General’s own predefined suitability indicators: Honesty, Trustworthiness, Tolerance, Maturity, Loyalty and Resilience?
+Yes.
+We have on standby, qualified, experienced suitability experts, skilled in the art of vetting, ready to speak to your candidate, one-on-one for (up to) a few hours.
+The interview canvases all the dimensions that matter, analyses any adverse information using the non-discriminatory, unbiased Whole-of-Person protocol and provides a suitability assessment recommendation: Favourable, Caution, Adverse.

 For more info: https://www.cleard.life/public-sector.html

 You may also be interested:

 - At-a-glance, what we do: Click here